gisogrimm/ltcvideosplit/README.md

 Hint: When synchronizing the blender video editor to jack, it starts counting frames at 1, whereas the Ardour-generated time code starts at 0.

+For videos with 50 fps, use the option '-s 2' to skip every second video frame in the analysis.